mawenbao/niu-x2/README.md

 *  All the following theme configuration variables are optional.
 *  All the icons come from font awesome.
 You can find the icon class name [here](http://fortawesome.github.io/Font-Awesome/icons/).

+### Enable/Disable comments

+The theme enables comments for all the articles and pages by default.
+However you can disable comments for some particular articles or pages by setting `Comment` metadata to any value other than `on`, e.g.:

+    Title: An Article With No Comments
+    Date: 2013-09-09 21:38:00
+    Comment: off

 ### Custom 404